trunk-io/docs/check/configuration/supported/rustfmt.md

 * `rustfmt.toml`
 * `.rustfmt.toml`

 You can move these files to `.trunk/configs` and `trunk check` will still find them.
-See [Moving Linter Configs](..#moving-linter-configs) for more info.Trunk check provides a default `.rustfmt.toml` if your project does not already have one.
+See [Moving Linter Configs](..#moving-linter-configs) for more info.
+Trunk check provides a default `.rustfmt.toml` if your project does not already have one.

+## Usage Notes

 We currently use the version of `rustfmt` packaged with rust, so for `rustfmt` version, specify your Rust version (for example `rustfmt@1.61.0`).